TABLE OF CONTENTS

 Acetabulum

-Acetabulum is a cotyloid cavity formed on the ventro-lateral aspect of the os coxae by the meeting of its three components.
+The acetabulum is a cotyloid cavity formed on the ventro-lateral aspect of the os coxae by the meeting of its three components.
 It consists of an articular and a non-articular part.

-The non-articular part, the acetabular fossa is situated in the depth of the acetabulum.
+The non-articular part, the acetabular fossa, is situated in the depth of the acetabulum.

 Another small notch may be seen antero-medially, though sometimes it is replaced by a foramen or is absent.

-Obturator foramen
+Obturator Foramen

 Pelvic Cavity

-The pelvic cavity is the smallest and the most posterior of the three visceral cavities of the body.
+The pelvic cavity is the smallest and most posterior of the three visceral cavities of the body.

-Sexual Differences in hip bone
+Sexual Differences in Hip Bone

 The pelvic surface of the ischium is less concave and meets its fellow at a more open angle.
 The ischial arch is wide and shallow.
 The ridge on the inferior face of the ischium is absent.

 The symphyseal ridge is also absent.
-The tuber ischii is not trifid and its lower border forms the ventral ischiatic spine.
+The tuber ischii is not trifid, and its lower border forms the ventral ischiatic spine.

-- Os coxae is long and narrow.
+- The os coxae is long and narrow.

 - The ilium and ischium are almost in line with each other.